 Views:

-If the total pension growth across your NHS Pension Schemes is more than the annual allowance (AA), you'll be sent a PSS.
+If the total pension growth is more than the annual allowance (AA), we aim to send a pension savings statement.

 HM Revenue and Customs (HMRC) have a deadline for us to send statements to members which is 6 October following the end of the tax year.

-You can find an example of a statement in the ‘Pensions saving guide'.
+You can find an example of a pension savings statement in the ‘Pensions saving guide'.

 Members affected by rollback

-For members affected by the Public Service Pensions Remedy (PSPR), we cannot send you a 2023/24 PSS until we've sent you a Remediable Pension Savings Statement (RPSS).
+For members affected by the public service pensions remedy, we cannot send you a pension savings statement until we've sent you a RPSS.

-We've been working to make sure members who need an RPSS and PSS receive them as soon as possible.
+We've been working to make sure members who need an RPSS and pension savings statement receive them as soon as possible but we recognise there are delays if statements cannot be completed by our automated system and must be calculated manually.

 All public service pension schemes are facing similar challenges around timings.
 We're speaking with them regularly to make sure shared guidance is available for affected members.

-Members who did not receive their PSS for the tax year 2023/24 before the deadline for Self Assessment tax returns, HMRC confirmed you must complete your Self Assessment as normal using a provisional figure by the 31 January 2025 deadline.
+For members who did not receive their pension savings statement for relevant tax year before the deadline for self-assessment tax returns, HMRC confirmed you must complete your self-assessment as normal using a provisional figure by the 31 January deadline.
 This is a figure calculated to the best of your ability.

 There will not be a financial penalty from HMRC if the provisional figure you use is incorrect if you’ve tried to calculate it to the best of your ability and kept records of the calculation.
 Even if the figure needs to be changed, you’ll not receive a late-filing penalty.

-When you receive your PSS, you must update your return with the actual figure within one year of the 31 January 2025 deadline.
+When you receive your pension savings statement, you must update your self-assessment tax return with the actual figure within one year of the 31 January deadline.

-If you only complete a Self Assessment because of your pension tax liability and you'll not incur an AA charge for 2023-24, you must tell HMRC you no longer need to submit a Self Assessment return.
+If you only completed a self-assessment because of your estimated pension tax liability and you do not have an AA charge for the relevant tax year, you must tell HMRC you no longer need to submit a self-assessment return.

-• do not submit a Self Assessment tax return by the 31 January 2025 deadline
+• do not submit a self-assessment tax return by the 31 January deadline

-• have an AA charge when you receive your delayed PSS for year 2023-24
+• have an AA charge when you receive your delayed pension savings statement for the relevant year

 In our information about the HMRC Digital Service, you can find out more about how to rectify AA charges for the remedy period tax years and 2022/23 tax year.